Nutrition, B.S.

 Criteria for Progression in the Major

-A student must earn a grade of C (a C- is not acceptable) or better in all required NTR and related area courses to graduate in each of the three concentrations offered by the department.
-Furthermore, students must earn a C or better in prerequisite courses to enroll in specific upper-level courses (see course listings).
+Students must earn a minimum grade of C (a C- is not acceptable) or better in all required NTR-prefixed courses.
+A C- or higher must be earned in all non NTR-prefixed required courses (eg. BIO 111).
 A student may not receive credit for any NTR course by special examination.

 Suggested Academic Workload Guidelines